 Examples

-Use NO_DIRECT in a LOAD DATA statement
+Use the NO_DIRECT hint in a LOAD DATA statement

-LOAD DATA /*+ NO_DIRECT */ [REMOTE_OSS | LOCAL] INFILE 'file_name' INTO TABLE table_name [COMPRESSION]...Use NO_DIRECT in an INSERT INTO SELECT statement
+LOAD DATA /*+ NO_DIRECT */ [REMOTE_OSS | LOCAL] INFILE 'file_name' INTO TABLE table_name [COMPRESSION]...Use the NO_DIRECT hint in an INSERT INTO SELECT statement

 CREATE /*+ NO_DIRECT */ TABLE table_name [AS] select_sentence

-DYNAMIC_SAMPLING hint
+DYNAMIC_SAMPLING Hint

 Syntax